benonymus/basic_phoenix_ecto/README.md

 Sign up to SigNoz Cloud and get your ingest endpoint and access token from the settings.

+Set up your :opentelemetry application config similarly to how it is in the runtime.exs file.

 Edit the .env file to add the SIGNOZ env vars.

 Assuming you already have Docker and Docker Compose installed: